 - Understanding: Attempt to discover completely what the other communicator means by her statements

 Counseling has a powerful, long-term impact on the learners and the effectiveness of the organization.
 There are two type of counseling — directive and nondirective.
 In directive counseling, the counselor identifies the problem and tells the counselee what to do about it.
 Nondirective counseling means the counselee identifies the problem and determines the solution with the help of the counselor.
 The counselor has to determine which of the two, or some appropriate combination, to give for each situation.

 Throughout a program of instruction there needs to be continuous or intermittent reinforcements (Skinner, 1974).
 These reinforcements are what cause the operates (responses) to be learned by the learner.
 Reinforcers can be either rewards (positive) or punishment (negative).
 However, negative reinforcers have the greatest effect when they are discontinued.
 Reinforcers do not always have to be verbal.
-For example, head nods, a form of gestures, communicate positive reinforcement to learners and indicate that you are listening.
+For example, nodding your head up and down communicates positive reinforcement to learners and indicates that you are listening.

 Laird, Dugan (1985).
 Approaches To Training And Development.
 Reading, MA: Addison-Wesley.

 Skinner, B.F.
 (1974).
 About Behaviorism.
 New York: Alfred A. Knoph.